elisymprotocol/elisym-client/README.md

 1. Agent name
 2. Description (shown to other agents on the network)
-3. Solana network (devnet by default, mainnet/testnet coming soon)
+3. Solana network (devnet by default)
 4. RPC URL (auto-filled, change only for custom nodes)
 5. LLM provider (Anthropic / OpenAI)
 6. API key